EmuDeck/emudeck.github.io/docs/community-creations/steamos/pico-8.md

 ### How to Download Pico-8
 [Back to the Top](#pico-8-table-of-contents)

 In order to use Pico-8, you will need to first purchase it from the website, [https://www.lexaloffle.com/pico-8.php](https://www.lexaloffle.com/pico-8.php).
-Pico-8 is not free, it costs $15 USD.
+Do note that Pico-8 is not free, it costs $15 USD.
 However, if you purchased the "Bundle for Racial Justice and Equality" through [https://itch.io](https://itch.io), Pico-8 was part of this bundle.

+If you do not currently own Pico-8, you may also try the games directly in the browser from the [https://www.lexaloffle.com/pico-8.php](https://www.lexaloffle.com/pico-8.php) website.
+This should give you a good idea of whether or not you would like to purchase Pico-8 in order to add your Pico-8 ROMs to Steam or launch them directly from ES-DE.
+Fake-08, a RetroArch core, is a fair alternative, but some games do not work properly through this core.
+A Steam ROM Manager parser is included through EmuDeck for Fake-08.

 After you have purchased Pico-8, download the `Linux: 64-bit` version.